cs3110/textbook/basics/functions.md

 * Since `x` is multiplied with another expression using the `*` operator, `x` must be an `int`.

-If we did want to write down the types for some reason, we could do that:
+If we wanted to write down the types for some reason, we could do that:
 ```
 (* requires: y>=0 *)
 (* returns: x to the power of y *)